-The results reported in Table 3 indicate that two design patterns have a low occurrence of God Class: Composite and Factory Method.
-The manual inspection reveals that they have a modular structure that divides the tasks between several classes.
-The idea of the Composite pattern is to construct complex objects by means of simpler objects.
+The results reported in Table 3 indicate two design patterns with a low God Class occurrence: Composite and Factory Method.
+The manual inspection reveals that they have a modular structure and divides the tasks between several classes.
+The idea of the Composite design pattern is to build complex objects via simpler objects.
 These simpler objects are defined in modules, in such a way intelligence is divided between them, reducing the complexity of the classes.
-The Factory Method pattern simulates the idea of a factory in which there is an interface to create objects, but the creation of the object itself occurs in the class that implements that interface.
-Thus, it is possible to create several modules, each one responsible for creating
+The Factory Method design pattern simulates the idea of a factory in which there is an interface to create objects, but the object creation itself occurs in the class that implements this interface.
+Thus, it is possible to create several modules, each one responsible for creating and managing the information of a objects set, removing the workload from a single class.
+Therefore, both Composite and Factory Method are design patterns intrinsically modular.